fit-r2lab/r2lab-demos/openair/mosaic-demo.md

 From the public Internet, use e.g. target `faraday-macphone2.inria.fr` ->
 `tester/tester++`

+You can in particular:

+* use Vysor to display the phone UI and use it as if you had it in your hand,
-You can in particular open a terminal, and also do things like `help` or `phone-status`, just like above.
+* open a terminal, and also do things like `help` or `phone-status`, just like above.

 # All-in-one demo

-## a `nepi-ng` script is available
+## a `nepi-ng` script

 We have a script that sets up the experiment background completely in one run.
 At this point, it does: